akhileshpok/Threat_Detection_In_Network_Traffic/data_sheet/CICIDS2017_Dataset_Datasheet.md

 # CICIDS2017 Dataset Datasheet

-## Overview
+## Dataset Description

-The CICIDS2017 dataset is a publicly available benchmark dataset created by the Canadian Institute for Cybersecurity.
-It contains realistic network traffic data capturing benign and malicious activities for intrusion detection system research.
-The dataset includes labeled records representing multiple attack types and normal traffic.
+The CICIDS2017 dataset is a publicly available network intrusion detection dataset created by the Canadian Institute for Cybersecurity.
+It contains anonymized network traffic data collected over several days, featuring both benign and malicious flows, simulating real-world network conditions.

+The dataset was designed to provide a comprehensive benchmark for intrusion detection systems (IDS) and machine learning models aimed at detecting cyber attacks.

 ## Motivation

-The dataset was designed to provide a comprehensive and realistic network intrusion detection dataset with diverse attack scenarios and up-to-date traffic patterns.
-It aims to support research in network security, anomaly detection, and machine learning-based intrusion detection.
+The dataset was created to facilitate research on network intrusion detection by providing realistic, labeled traffic data that includes a variety of attack types alongside normal traffic, allowing for the development and evaluation of effective detection techniques.

-## Composition
+## Dataset Composition

-- Contains network traffic data with approximately 3.1 million records.
+- **Instances:** Approximately 2.8 million network flows.
+- **Features:** Over 80 features per flow, including flow duration, protocol, source/destination IP and ports, packet counts, bytes, and various statistical features.
-- Each record is labeled as benign or one of several attack types:
+- **Labels:** Each flow is labeled as benign or belonging to one of several attack categories.
-  - Benign
-  - Brute Force
-  - Botnet
-  - DDoS
-  - DoS
-  - Web Attacks
-  - Infiltration
-  - Port Scan
-  - Heartbleed
-- Data size: Around 10 GB total (depending on subset).
-- Features include flow-based statistics such as duration, packet counts, byte counts, and more.

-## Distribution
+## Labels and Class Distribution

-- Benign traffic: ~2,830,000 records (91%)
-- DDoS: ~280,000 records (9%)
-- Other attacks: Smaller proportions, from a few hundred to a few thousand records per type.
-- Dataset is distributed in CSV format with labeled flows.
-- Dataset is publicly available via the Canadian Institute for Cybersecurity website and mirrors such as Kaggle.
+The dataset's primary target is to classify network flows as either benign or malicious.

+- **Primary Target:** Binary classification (Benign vs. Attack).
+- **Original Labels:** The dataset originally contains 15 distinct labels, including:
+  - **Benign:** Normal network traffic.
+  - **Attacks:** PortScan, DoS (GoldenEye, Hulk, Slowhttptest, Slowloris), DDoS, SSH-Patator, FTP-Patator, Web Attack (Brute Force, SQL Injection, XSS), Infiltration, Bot, and Heartbleed.

-## Collection Process
+## Data Collection Process

-- Data was captured using a real testbed network environment simulating both normal user behavior and malicious activities.
-- Network traffic was generated over several days in July 2017.
-- Attacks were launched in a controlled manner to mimic real-world scenarios.
-- Tools such as CICFlowMeter were used to extract flow-based features from raw network packets.
+The data was collected using network traffic capture tools over multiple days in a controlled environment with simulated attacks to reflect realistic network behavior.
+The attackers and benign users generated traffic simultaneously to mimic real network conditions.

 ## Preprocessing and Cleaning

-- Raw network packet captures (pcap files) were processed to generate flow statistics.
-- Anonymization was applied to IP addresses to protect privacy.
+- Anonymization of sensitive information (e.g., IP addresses).
-- Incomplete or corrupted flows were removed.
+- Removal of incomplete or corrupted flows.
-- Labels were assigned based on timestamps and attack scenarios.
+- Labeling of flows based on attack type.

-## Uses

-- Primarily used for training and evaluating intrusion detection systems (IDS).
-- Useful for anomaly detection, classification, and cybersecurity research.
-- Can support benchmarking of machine learning models on network security tasks.
-- Suitable for educational purposes and tutorials on network traffic analysis.

-## Maintenance

-- Dataset was created and maintained by the Canadian Institute for Cybersecurity.
-- No official updates have been released since initial publication in 2017.
-- Community contributions and derived datasets exist but are maintained independently.
+- Handling of missing and infinite values as needed for model training.

+## Key Characteristics & Challenges

+- **Severe Class Imbalance:** Approximately 80% of the data is benign traffic, while the remaining 20% represents various types of attacks.
+This imbalance necessitates evaluation metrics like F1-score, ROC AUC, and Average Precision over simple accuracy.
+- **Redundancy and Duplication:** The dataset contains a high number of duplicate or redundant flow records, which can impact model training and validation.
+- **Feature Complexity:** The dataset features a mix of numerical, categorical, and time-series-like data (e.g., flow duration, timestamp), challenging for various machine learning approaches.
+- **Missing Values:** Some missing and infinite values exist, requiring careful preprocessing.

 ## Ethical Considerations

-- All personally identifiable information (PII) was anonymized before dataset release.
+- **Privacy:** The dataset contains anonymized network traffic data.
+All personally identifiable information (PII) such as IP addresses has been anonymized to protect the privacy of individuals and organizations.
-- The dataset simulates malicious activity in a controlled environment; no real user data was compromised.
-- Users should consider ethical implications when applying the dataset to real-world scenarios.
-- Proper attribution to dataset creators is required.
+- **Consent:** The data was collected in controlled environments with simulated attacks, minimizing risks related to consent.
+However, users of the dataset should ensure compliance with local laws and regulations when applying or sharing derived models.
+- **Usage Restrictions:** The dataset is intended solely for research and educational purposes in cybersecurity.
+It should not be used to facilitate malicious activities or unauthorized network intrusions.
+- **Bias and Fairness:** The dataset reflects specific network environments and attack types which may not generalize to all real-world networks, potentially limiting the fairness and effectiveness of models trained solely on this data.
+- **Responsible Use:** Researchers are encouraged to consider the implications of deploying models trained on this data, especially regarding false positives/negatives, and the potential impact on real network users.

+## Distribution

+The dataset is publicly available on the Canadian Institute for Cybersecurity website and on Kaggle.
+The data can be downloaded in CSV format for ease of use with machine learning frameworks.

+## Usage

+The dataset is commonly used for benchmarking intrusion detection algorithms, machine learning model training, and cybersecurity research.

+## Citation

+If you use this dataset, please cite the original creators:

+> Zeidanloo, H. R., & Manaf, A. A. (2017).
+CICIDS2017 Dataset: Canadian Institute for Cybersecurity Intrusion Detection Dataset.
+> Schepens, J., van Hout, R., & Jaeger, S. (2020).
+CICIDS2017: Intrusion Detection Data Set.
+Available on [Kaggle](https://www.kaggle.com/datasets/).

-## Licensing and Access
+## License

-- The dataset is freely available for academic and research use.
+Please check the dataset's official page for licensing terms.
+Typically, this dataset is available for research and educational use.
-- License terms can be found on the CIC website: https://www.unb.ca/cic/datasets/ids-2017.html
-- Redistribution is permitted with attribution; commercial use may require permission.

-## Limitations
+## Additional Notes

-- Dataset reflects network conditions and attack patterns from 2017; may not fully represent modern traffic.
-- Imbalanced class distribution with majority benign traffic.
-- Attack types do not cover all possible real-world threats.
-- Some flows may not capture full attack payloads.
-- Results using this dataset may not generalize perfectly to production networks.
+- Preprocessing is essential due to missing and infinite values.
+- Handling class imbalance improves model reliability.
+- Feature engineering may be required to optimize performance.

 ---

+*This datasheet is intended to provide a thorough understanding of the CICIDS2017 dataset for researchers and practitioners in cybersecurity and machine learning.*
 *For more information, visit the Canadian Institute for Cybersecurity’s official CICIDS2017 page: https://www.unb.ca/cic/datasets/ids-2017.html*